Can Interviewers Detect AI Copilots? What You Need to Know in 2026

 This is the most common tell.
 If a candidate’s eyes repeatedly dart to the same spot on the screen — especially right after a question is asked — an experienced interviewer may notice.
 Normal video call behavior involves looking at different parts of the screen, but a consistent pattern of looking away immediately before answering can stand out.

-How to avoid it: Position your copilot display close to your webcam so that glancing at suggestions looks like normal screen viewing.
+How to reduce it: Keep any notes close to your webcam, use short bullet prompts, and practice enough that you are not reading.
 Use the techniques described in our step-by-step copilot guide to manage eye contact naturally.

 2. Unnatural Response Timing